 Responsible Investment

-Responsible investing by the Cinven funds has long been an area of focus and is set out in Cinven’s Environmental, Social and Governance (‘ESG’) Policy which is available on Cinven’s website.
-Cinven is an active owner of businesses and seeks to contribute positively to the environment and society, both at the Cinven corporate level and throughout the funds’ portfolios.
+Responsible investing by the Cinven funds has long been an area of focus and is set out in Cinven’s Sustainability Policy which is available on Cinven’s website.
+Cinven is an active owner of businesses and seeks to manage sustainability risks and opportunities, both at the Cinven corporate level and throughout the funds’ portfolios.

 Sustainability Procedures